TheNumbat/thenumbat.github.io/_posts/2018-08-26-Voxel-Rendering-in-Exile-Part-1.md

 ## Next

 In Voxel Rendering Part 2, I will cover the systems for custom block models, lighting, and animations.
-But first, look out for environment rendering and world interactivity!
+But first, look out for environment rendering and world representation!